tbillington/kondo/README.md

 ### Artifact Dirs

-`kondo -a` will output a line-separated list of artifact directories.
+`kondo -a` will output a line-separated list of artifact directories you can delete to reclaim space.

 ```
 $ kondo test_dir -a